Japan Self-Defense Forces: Establishment

-Although possession of nuclear weapons is not explicitly forbidden in the constitution, Japan, being the only nation to experience the devastation of nuclear attacks, expressed early its abhorrence of nuclear arms and its determination never to acquire them.
+Although possession of nuclear weapons is not explicitly forbidden in the constitution, Japan does not own any.
 The Atomic Energy Basic Law of 1956 limits research, development, and use of nuclear power to peaceful uses only.
-Beginning in 1956, national policy embodied non-nuclear principles that forbade the nation from possessing or manufacturing nuclear weapons, or allowing them to be introduced into its territories.
+Beginning in 1956, national policy embodied non-nuclear principles that forbade the nation from possessing or manufacturing nuclear weapons or allowing them to be introduced into its territories.
 In 1976, Japan ratified the Treaty on the Non-Proliferation of Nuclear Weapons (adopted by the United Nations Security Council in 1968) and reiterated its intention never to "develop, use, or allow the transportation of nuclear weapons through its territory"; nonetheless, because of its advanced technological capabilities and large number of operating nuclear power plants, Japan is considered "nuclear capable", i.e., it could develop usable nuclear weapons within one year if the political situation changes significantly.
 Thus, many analysts consider Japan a de facto nuclear state.
-Japan is often said to be a "screwdriver's turn" away from possessing nuclear weapons, or possessing a "bomb in the basement".
+Japan is often said to be a "screwdriver's turn" away from possessing nuclear weapons or possessing a "bomb in the basement".

 In 1983, Japanese Prime Minister Yasuhiro Nakasone pledged to make Japan an "unsinkable aircraft carrier in the Pacific", assisting the United States in defending against the threat of Soviet bombers.

 In 1990, the United States called on its ally Japan for assistance in the Gulf War.
 However, then-current Japanese interpretation of Article 9 forbade the overseas dispatch of Japanese military troops.
-Accordingly, Japan contributed $9 billion of monetary support.
+Accordingly, Japan contributed $9 billion in monetary support.

 On 28 May 1999, the Regional Affairs Law was enacted.
 It allows Japan to automatically participate as "rear support" if the United States wages war under "regional affairs."